What is 3D Secure?

 Payments that have been successfully authenticated using 3D Secure are covered by a liability shift.
 Should a 3D Secure payment be disputed as fraudulent by the cardholder, the liability shifts from you to the card issuer.
 These types of disputes are handled internally, do not appear in the Dashboard, and do not result in funds being withdrawn from your Stripe account.

-Liability shift can also occur if the card or issuer isn’t enrolled in 3D Secure but the type of card could support 3D Secure (e.g., most Visa and Mastercard consumer cards).
+Liability shift can also occur when 3D Secure 1 is required by the card network, but 3D Secure isn’t available for the card or issuer.
+This can happen if the issuer’s 3D Secure server is down or if the issuer does not support 3D Secure, despite the card network requiring 3D Secure support.
 During the payment process, the cardholder isn’t prompted to complete 3D Secure authentication, since the card is not enrolled.
 Although the cardholder did not complete 3D Secure authentication, liability still shifts to the issuer.

 There are certain circumstances where payments that are successfully authenticated using 3D Secure do not experience a liability shift.
 This is rare and can happen, for example, if you have an excessive level of fraud on your account and are enrolled in a fraud monitoring program.